algorithmiaio/dev-center/_pages/data/hosted.md

 ## Create a Data Collection

-To create a new data connection first navigate to <a href="{{ site.url }}/data">Algorithmia's Data Portal</a> where you'll notice there is a drop down that says 'New Data Source' where you'll see the options:
+To create a new data connection first navigate to <a href="{{site.url}}/data">Algorithmia's Data Portal</a> where you'll notice there is a drop down that says 'New Data Source' where you'll see the options:

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/data_connectors/create_data_connector.png" alt="Connect a data source" class="screenshot img-md">